telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 ## Rows

-### Rows by Model IDs
+### Model IDs

-It is possible to get a table row in the Grid by the data item ID.
+It is possible to get a table row in the Grid by the ID of the data item.
 To achieve this behavior, follow the steps below:

 1. Make sure the [ID field is defined in the model configuration](/api/javascript/data/model#configuration-Example) of the Grid dataSource.
 2. Retrieve the row model, the model UID, and the Grid table row consecutively: